MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/detailed-step-by-step-installation-guide.md

 If you have a free trial Azure subscription, please upgrade to a Pay-as-you-go Azure subscription.
 See the [**detailed steps here**](/azure/billing/billing-upgrade-azure-subscription#upgrade-your-azure-free-account).

-If you have a free trial Azure subscription, please upgrade to a Pay-as-you-go Azure subscription.
-See the [**detailed steps here**](/azure/billing/billing-upgrade-azure-subscription#upgrade-your-azure-free-account).

 <!--
 Hiding this until the work on this topic is complete **We currently do not support Microsoft Community Training on free trial Azure subscriptions.**